GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 export IMAGE_METRICS_EXPORTER="marketplace.gcr.io/google/consul/prometheus-to-sd:${TAG}"
 ```

-The images above are referenced by
+The image above is referenced by
 [tag](https://docs.docker.com/engine/reference/commandline/tag).
 We recommend
 that you pin each image to an immutable
 [content digest](https://docs.docker.com/registry/spec/api/#content-digests).
-This ensures that the installed application always uses the same images,
+This ensures that the installed app always uses the same image,
 until you are ready to upgrade.
 To get the digest for the image, use the
 following script: